Counterexamples to Minkowski's Uniqueness Conjecture and Escape of Mass in Positive Characteristic: Escape of Mass

-By Theorem 1.1 in \cite{CassLocalFields}, the absolute value on $\tilde{K}$ can be extended to a unique absolute value on $L$, which satisfies the ultrametric inequality.
-We abuse notation slightly and denote this absolute value on $L$ by $\vert \cdot \vert$.
+By (1.1) on page 3 in \cite{PR}, the absolute value on $\tilde{K}$ can be extended to a unique absolute value on $L$, which satisfies the ultrametric inequality.
+We abuse notation slightly, and denote this absolute value on $L$ by $\vert \cdot \vert$.
 Thus, (\ref{eqn:P_QDef}) implies that

 If there exist $i\neq j$ such that $\vert \theta-Q_i\vert\leq 1$ and $\vert \theta-Q_j\vert\leq 1$, then by the ultrametric inequality, $\vert Q_i-Q_j\vert\leq 1$.
 This results in a contradiction for large enough $\Vert \mathbf{Q}\Vert$ since $\mathbf{Q}\in \mathcal{R}^d(\eta)$.
 Thus, there exists a unique $j$, such that $\vert \theta-Q_j\vert\leq 1$.
 Denote this unique $j$ by $j_{\theta}$.
 Then, if $j\neq j_{\theta}$,